 Being loving also means saying no when we are being blamed or held responsible for something we are not responsible for.
 It means not letting anyone treat us in unkind, disrespectful and unloving ways.

 It means safeguarding our relationship and the trust we have built up by interrupting arguments that undermine the emotional safety we have created.

-Being loving also means realising that we are safe and valuable and that our partner’s temporary lapses of judgement do not threaten our sense of who we are.
+Being loving also means realizing that we are safe and valuable and that our partner’s temporary lapses of judgment do not threaten our sense of who we are.

 Whilst learning to tend to ourselves, we will also want to learn how to best support our partner.
 How to be there for them when they struggle and how to show them that we care.
 We will give each other the benefit of the doubt instead of viewing each other with suspicion.
 We will learn to have difficult conversations without making our partner or a differing opinion a threat.

 But most importantly, we will never threaten our relationship because we have come to realize that our bond is sacred. best fishing rod brands best rain shower system best dark spot remover cream smallest portable ice maker most reliable washing machine best magnetic cabinet locks best makeup brushes brand best professional cordless hair clippers best budget sleeping bag best spinning facial brush cheapest running shoes online best front facing car seat best milk sippy cup best women body wash best small coffee maker best kid outdoor toys